-Telephone: (317) 278-6085 Website: https://socialwork.iu.edu/admissions/msw/
+Telephone: (317) 278-6085

 Email: Mo Cambridge - mtcambri@iu.edu

 Enrollment in the MSW program requires official admission to the Indiana University School of Social Work.
 A limited number of students are admitted each year.
 The following items are the minimum requirements for consideration for admission: